yaymukund/yaymukund-blog/content/posts/how-to-configure-api-gateway-v2-using-terraform.md

 title = "How to configure API Gateway v2 using Terraform"
 +++

-## How to configure API Gateway v2 using Terraform

 Here's how you wire up an AWS lambda into an HTTP API using Terraform and AWS's API Gateway v2 resources.